-William Cochran creates landmark public artworks in paint, glass, masonry, steel, stone and light.
+William Cochran creates landmark public spaces and public artworks.
 These projects often engage the community in the creative process.
 They are carefully integrated into their social and architectural environments, yet retain a strong sense of the human hand.
-He has served on many design teams and often works closely with other design professionals including architects and landscape architects.
+He has served on many design teams and often works closely with other design professionals.

 For twenty-five years William and his partner and wife Teresa have been a close-knit team, working with a wide range of government, private, community-based and non-profit organizations to develop and implement these projects.
 This work often involves master planning and visioning processes for public art and placemaking.
 The studio facilitates public participation processes ranging from stakeholder design charettes to mass-scale processes to engage the public in the creative process.

 Current and recent projects include:

 The Shining Dark, a two-block long elevated dichroic glass sculpture for a rail station project and group of neighborhoods in West Baltimore.

 Pillar of Fire, a structural stacked glass tower to honor health care workers in Washington DC.

 Desire Lines, an outdoor installation of nine 16-foot-tall abstract paintings as part of a new development near Washington DC.

 Torris, a freestanding sculpture in dichroic glass and salvaged iron rails for an urban plaza in Alexandria, Virginia.

 His public artworks in Frederick, Maryland, helped that city win the Great American Main Street Award from the National Trust for Historic Preservation in 2005.
 His glass installation Kardia at the Regional Arts Commission in St. Louis is part of the Delmar Boulevard revitalization effort, which won a “10 Great Streets in America” designation by The American Planning Association.
 He was the Rotary Club of Carroll Creek's first community recipient of a Paul Harris Fellow "for service above self."
 He was honored with a Distinguished Alumni Award from McDaniel College.